puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/setup/setup.md

 ## Next Steps

-Once you have the VM running, check if you can log into it using the following credentials:
+Once you have the VM running, log into it using the following credentials:

 * Login Username: root
 * Password: puppet